|Type of Work||Industrial Agriculture Wild Animal Rescue and Shelter Animal Meta-Charity|

 |Archived Versions||December, 2015|

 What does Animal Ethics do?

 Animal Ethics works to spread anti-speciesist messages in academia and to a general audience.
-They research topics related to anti-speciesism and animal issues, particularly wild animal suffering, and write up their findings in academic papers and essays aimed at a general audience.
+They research topics related to anti-speciesism and animal issues—particularly wild animal suffering—and they write up their findings in academic papers and essays aimed at a general audience.
 They also give talks, particularly in academic settings, distribute leaflets based on their work, and conduct online outreach and education through social media.

 What are their strengths?